-The Company and its parent companies have agreements with certain equity-method investees (see Note 6) pursuant to which the Company has made or received related party transaction payments.
-The Company and its parent companies recorded payments to equity-method investees totaling \$361 million, \$317 million and \$171 million during the years ended December 31, 2018, 2017 and 2016, respectively.
+The Company and its parent companies have agreements with certain equity investees (see Note 6) pursuant to which the Company has made or received related party transaction payments.
+The Company and its parent companies recorded payments to equity investees totaling \$314 million, \$361 million and \$317 million during the years ended December 31, 2019, 2018 and 2017, respectively.

-17. Commitments and Contingencies
+19. Commitments and Contingencies